anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 Note that in the above code snippet, we pass 'extra_features=False' to FeatureSelector.
 If we set 'extra_features=True', ActiveMatcher will generate even more features.
 This may improve the ML model's accuracy, but will increase the time to generate the feature vectors and to perform active learning.

-### Step 9: Generating the Feature Vectors
+### Step 9: Creating the Feature Vectors

-Now that we have selected features, we can generate feature vectors for each pair in cand.
-First we need to build the features and then we can generate the actual feature vectors.
+Now we use the features created in the previous step to convert all tuple pairs in the candidate set into feature vectors:
 ```
+fv_gen = FVGenerator(features)
+fv_gen.build(A, B)
+fvs = fv_gen.generate_fvs(cand)
+fvs = model.prep_fvs(fvs, 'features')
+```
+In the above code snippet
-fv_gen = FVGenerator(features) # This creates an FVGenerator object with the features selected in Step Seven.
+* Line 1 creates an FVGenerator object with the features previously created.
-fv_gen.build(A, B) # This creates a binary representation of the DataFrame and stores it on disk.
+* Line 2 creates a binary representation of the DataFrame 'cand' and stores it on disk.
 This is a memory optimization to avoid the large dataframes being kept in memory.
-fvs = fv_gen.generate_fvs(cand) # generate_fvs creates feature vectors between candidate records in the 'cand' dataset.
+* Line 3 creates a feature vector for each tuple pair in the cand set.
-fvs = model.prep_fvs(fvs, 'features') # This ensures that fvs is the correct datatype (vector or array), fills in NaN values, and saves the feature vectors (fvs) in a column called 'features'.
+* Line 4 ensures that fvs is the correct datatype (vector or array), fills in NaN values, and saves the feature vectors (fvs) in a column called 'features'.
-```

 ## Step Nine: Scoring the Feature Vectors